betheden/greek-grammar/content/adjective.rst

 Glossary
 --------

-An adjective is a part of speech which describes a noun or pronoun.
+An adjective is a part of speech which describes a noun or pronoun (or a word functioning as a noun or pronoun).

 .. csv-table::